Health Benefits Of Nutmeg: 10 Reasons To Spice It Up!

-Prolonged inflammation is harmful to your body and has been linked to various health issues such as atherosclerosis, arthritis, and allergies.
-Some nutmeg power will come in handy here too.
 Studies have found that nutmeg has anti-inflammatory properties.
 It inhibits proteins such as TNF-α, IL-1β, and IL-6 which play a part in the inflammatory response.12 Quercetin, a flavonoid present in nutmeg, may be responsible for this anti-inflammatory effect.

 9. Nutmeg Oil Massage Relieves Pain

 Animal studies have found that nutmeg oil has analgesic properties.13 No wonder then that herbalists and aromatherapists have long advised a warming nutmeg oil massage to relieve muscle aches and joint pain.14

 Banish sleepless nights with nutmeg.
 This spice is known for its sedative properties.
 According to the ancient science of ayurveda, having 1/8 of a teaspoon of this spice in warm cow’s milk before going to bed can help you settle in for a good night’s sleep.15

 Enjoy The Benefits But Use Nutmeg In Moderation

 Nutmeg works particularly well with creamy and starchy foods and makes a great flavor combination with both cinnamon and oranges.
 You can season rice puddings, butter-rich mashed potatoes, and custards with it or use it on cakes and muffins to amp up the yum factor.
 Keep in mind that while whole nutmegs keep for many months, ground nutmegs deteriorate very quickly.
 So it’s best to freshly grate this spice on your dishes.16